Brewers Community Relations

 Fundraising for Non-Profit Groups

-For more than 20 years, Milwaukee Sportservice has welcomed local Non-Profit Groups, and allowed them to fundraise by selling concessions at Miller Park.
+For more than 20 years, the Milwaukee Brewers and Concessionaire Milwaukee Sportservice have welcomed local Non-Profit Groups, and allowed them to fundraise by selling concessions at Miller Park.

 This opportunity is available to all Non-Profit Groups with a 501(c)3 tax exemption.
-Any group, large or small, interested in raising funds in a quick, easy, fun way can volunteer at Brewer games!
+Groups large or small, interested in raising funds in a quick, easy, fun way can volunteer at Brewer games!
 Working as a team, your group may serve Milwaukee's best brats dipped in warm secret stadium sauce and sauerkraut!
 Don't wait until your organization needs money, join the program today.
-More than 100 local Non-Profit Groups worked at Miller Park in 2012, making nearly $1 million dollars!
+Almost 100 local Non-Profit Groups worked at Miller Park in 2014, making nearly $1 million dollars!